ziyiyin97/ziyiyin97.github.io/_pages/about.md

 ### Recent News

+* Aug, 2024: [Time-lapse full-waveform permeability inversion: a feasibility study](https://doi.org/10.1190/tle43080544.1) was published in The Leading Edge!

 * Jun, 2024: I successfully defended my PhD dissertation!
 Check out the [slides](http://dx.doi.org/10.13140/RG.2.2.16561.39528).

 * May, 2024: [WISER](https://doi.org/10.48550/arXiv.2405.10327) was out as a preprint!

-* May, 2024: [Time-lapse full-waveform permeability inversion: a feasibility study](https://doi.org/10.48550/arXiv.2403.04083) was accepted for publication in The Leading Edge!

 * Apr, 2024: [WISE](https://doi.org/10.1190/geo2023-0744.1) was accepted for publication at Geophysics!